Imre Lakatos: Life

-Lakatos was born Imre (Avrum) Lipsitz to a Jewish family in Debrecen, Hungary, in 1922.
+Lakatos was born Imre Lipsitz to a Jewish family in Debrecen, Hungary, in 1922.
 He received a degree in mathematics, physics, and philosophy from the University of Debrecen in 1944.
 In March 1944, the Germans invaded Hungary, and Lakatos, along with Éva Révész, his then-girlfriend and subsequent wife, formed a Marxist resistance group.
 In May of that year, the group was joined by Éva Izsák, a 19-year-old Jewish antifascist activist.
 Lakatos, considering that there was a risk that she would be captured and forced to betray them, decided that her duty to the group was to commit suicide.
 Subsequently, a member of the group took her to Debrecen and gave her cyanide.

 During the occupation, Lakatos avoided Nazi persecution of Jews by changing his surname to Molnár.
 His mother and grandmother were murdered in Auschwitz.
 He changed his surname once again to Lakatos (Locksmith) in honor of Géza Lakatos.

 After the war, from 1947, he worked as a senior official in the Hungarian Ministry of Education.
-He also continued his education with a PhD at Debrecen University, awarded in 1948 and also attended György Lukács's weekly Wednesday afternoon private seminars.
+He also continued his education with a PhD at Debrecen University (awarded in 1947) and also attended György Lukács's weekly Wednesday afternoon private seminars.
 He also studied at the Moscow State University under the supervision of Sofya Yanovskaya in 1949.
 When he returned, however, he found himself on the losing side of internal arguments within the Hungarian communist party and was imprisoned on charges of revisionism from 1950 to 1953.
 More of Lakatos's activities in Hungary after World War II have recently become known.
 In fact, Lakatos was a hardline Stalinist and, despite his young age, had an important role between 1945 and 1950 (his own arrest and jailing) in building up the Communist rule, especially in cultural life and academia, in Hungary.

 After his release, Lakatos returned to academic life, doing mathematical research and translating George Pólya's How to Solve It into Hungarian.
 Still nominally a communist, his political views had shifted markedly, and he was involved with at least one dissident student group in the lead-up to the 1956 Hungarian Revolution.